mg979/vim-xtabline/README.md

 This plugin tries to give you full control on the tabline:

 * buffer filtering on the base of the current CWD
-* three tabline modes: (filtered) buffers, tabs, arglist
+* three tabline modes: tabs, (filtered) buffers, arglist
 * limit rendered buffers to the N most recently accessed (default 10)
 * persistance in sessions

-More advanced features:
+More features:

+* tab CWD/name is shown in the right corner of the tabline
+* commands to quickly set/change (tab/window) working directory
 * buffers quick navigation (next, previous, with count)
 * reopen closed tabs
 * clean up buffers across all tabs